 The "frankfurter" is born, the Holland Tunnel opens to traffic, the Supreme Court integrates Alabama's public buses, the Vietnam Veterans Memorial is dedicated, and water is found on the moon, all on this day.

-1856: Louis Brandeis, who would go on to become a U.S. Supreme Court justice from 1916 to 1939, is born in Louisville, Ky.
+1856: Louis Brandeis, who would go on to become a U.S. Supreme Court justice from 1916 to 1939, is born in Louisville, Kentucky.
 Brandeis, who was the first Jewish person to serve on the Supreme Court and was known for his dedication to progressive social causes, became one of the most famous and influential figures ever to serve on the high court.

 The views expressed below are not those of Click On Detroit, WDIV, or its affiliated companies.
 By clicking on "Post," you acknowledge that you have read the Terms of Service and your comment is in compliance with such terms.
 Readers, please help keep this discussion respectful and on topic by flagging comments that are offensive or inappropriate (hover over the commenter's name and you'll see the flag option appear on right side of that line).
 And remember, respect goes both ways: Tolerance of others' opinions is important in a free discourse.
 If you're easily offended by strong opinions, you might skip reading comments entirely.